astravant/digital-garden-jekyll/_notes/ideas.md

 	- Both houses have to agree on the same version of the final bill before it goes to the President.
 	- [Link to more research](http://www.nationalmodelcongress.org/uploads/2/6/7/3/26736439/nmc_bill_writing_guide.pdf)

-### idea = on taxes, how they're allocated, transparency, charities, blockchain
 - restrucuture the tax system in America
 - a new tax system built on transparency
 - taxpayers can see where the money is going